Last updated: April 5, 2021

 Grade: | Hard |

-The Main Range walking track is a full-day outdoor adventure, bringing you the best of the Australian Alps secenery.
+The Main Range Walk is a full-day outdoor adventure, experiencing the best of the Australian Alps scenery.

 A major highlight is Blue Lake, one of only four cirque lakes on mainland Australia.
 In 1996, Blue Lake and its surroundings were recognised as a wetland of international importance.